-Coco is another great animated movie that teaches about the importance of family, tradition, and remembering those who have passed away.
+Coco is another great animated movie that teaches the importance of family, tradition, and remembering those who have passed away.
 The story follows Miguel, a young boy who dreams of becoming a musician despite his family’s objections.
-When Miguel accidentally finds himself in the Land of the Dead, he must find a way to return to the land of the living before it’s too late.
+When Miguel accidentally finds himself in the Land of the Dead, he must find a way to return to the Land of the Living before it’s too late.
 Along the way, he learns important lessons about his ancestors and the true meaning of Día de Muertos.

 - Coco in Spanish Class – blog post

 - Coco guide from MCL Shop

 - Coco TPT movie guide (both Spanish & English with key)

 - Coco Freebie (character intro slides & post-viewing activities)

 Day of the Dead Movies – What audio, subtitles & guide should I use?

 I bought the DVDs from Target and they have options for both English and Spanish audio, as well as English and Spanish subtitles.
 (Be careful that many digital versions just have English).
 Here is how I typically used the movie in my Spanish classes.
 Please do whatever works best for you and your students to meet them where they are at.

 - Upper-level Spanish – Spanish audio with Spanish subtitles.
 Spanish version of the guide.